-Module PSI-Sem-B Seminar Security and Privacy Foundations Seminar Security and Privacy Foundations (since SS20) Person responsible for module: Prof. Dr. Dominik Herrmann
+Module PSI-Sem-B Seminar Security and Privacy Foundations Seminar Security and Privacy Foundations 3 ECTS / 90 h

 This seminar covers various topics related to information security and privacy.
 A list of available topics will be published on the website of the Privacy and Security in Information Systems Group before the first session of the seminar.
 Participants will form small groups and work on one of the topics.